How to Grill Chicken

-You’ll want to set up your grill for two-zone cooking (link) so you can use indirect heat to cook your chicken.
+Set Up the Zone.
+Set up your grill for two-zone cooking.
+You want indirect heat to cook your chicken.

-Start the chicken skin side up on the indirect side of the grill (low heat side) with the grill at medium temperature.
-Make sure you oil the grate before you begin.
-Then shut the lid and cook for about 20-25 minutes.
+Keep It Low.
+Start the chicken skin side up on the indirect side, or low heat side, of the grill with the grill at a medium temperature.
+Close the lid and cook for about 20-25 minutes.

-Once the fat renders on the skin, turn it skin side down on the grill.
-If it sticks to the grill when you pull it up, it’s not quite ready.
-The skin should come up easily when it’s fully cooked, especially if you oiled your grates.
+Turn It.
+Once the fat renders on the skin, turn the chicken skin side down on the grill.
+If the chicken sticks to the grill when you go to flip, it’s not quite ready.
+The skin should come up easily when fully cooked.